o3de/o3de.org/content/docs/userguide/components/geom-cache.md

 ---
-description: ' Use the GeomCache or geometry cache component to render mesh data and play vertex-based animation in &ALYlong;. '
+description: ' Use the GeomCache or geometry cache component to render mesh data and play vertex-based animation in Amazon Lumberyard. '
 title: Geom Cache
 ---
 # Geom Cache {#component-geom-cache}